ChaosRez/llm-context-management/README.md

 Deploying LLMs at the edge offers significant privacy and latency benefits, but managing state across geo-distributed nodes is a major challenge.
 DisCEdge addresses this by replicating user context (such as session history and preferences) in **tokenized form**.
 By maintaining context as token sequences rather than raw text, the system avoids redundant tokenization overhead, minimizes network bandwidth usage, and ensures data consistency as mobile clients roam between edge nodes.

+DisCEdge processes requests in three context modes: (i) **raw** text mode, where the context is maintained as raw text, (ii) **tokenized** mode, where the context is maintained as tokenized data, and (iii) **client-side** mode, where the context is maintained on the client device and thus the requests are just forwarded to the LLM Service by the Context Manager.

 ![DisCEdge Architecture](architecture-edge.svg)
 *DisCEdge Architecture Overview.
 The system consists of modular edge nodes containing a Context Manager, LLM Service, and Distributed KV Store.*

-## Configuration
-- `runServerMode`: Set to `true` for server mode or `false` for scenario mode.
-- `serverListenAddr`: The address and port for the server to listen on (e.g., `:8081`).
-- `scenarioFilePath`: Path to the YAML file for scenario mode (e.g., `testdata/example_robo_longer.yml`).
-- `llamaURL`: URL of the LLaMa.cpp server.
-- `fredAddr`: Address of the FReD service.
-- `fredKeygroup`: Keygroup to use in FReD for context storage.

 ## Usage

-The application can be run in two modes:
+The Context Manager can be run in two modes:

 ### Server Mode

-When `runServerMode` is `true`, the application starts an HTTP server that listens for completion requests.
+When `runServerMode` is `true`, the Context Manager starts an HTTP server that listens for completion requests.
 It manages session and context persistence automatically.

 The API payload is compatible with the LLaMa.cpp `/completion` endpoint but includes additional parameters for context management: